Nairolf138/GestMat/backend/README.md

 - **Loan requests**: single-field indexes on `status`, `startDate` and `items.equipment` support filtering by request status, retrieving loans by their scheduled start date and querying by contained equipment items.

+## Loan retention and archives

+Completed loans remain in the main `loanrequests` collection for day-to-day operations.
+A background archive job runs every `LOAN_ARCHIVE_INTERVAL_DAYS` days (daily by default) and moves any loan whose `endDate` is older than `LOAN_ARCHIVE_MIN_AGE_DAYS` (default one year) into `loanrequests_archive`.
+Each archived document is marked with `archived: true`, an `archivedAt` timestamp and its `originalId`, then removed from the source collection inside a single transaction to prevent partial moves.

+Current loan listings exclude archives automatically.
+To show the archive in the History view, call `GET /loans?includeArchived=true`, which returns documents from the archive collection.
+Archived loans can also be fetched individually by their original identifier.

 ## Statistics endpoints